kenkong2000/notification-service/README.md

-# rakentest
+# notification-service

-Raken Email Service Demo 1.0.0
+Notification Service Demo 1.0.0

 This is a sample asynchronous services server to send email thru sendgrid.com